jdeathe/centos-ssh/README.md

 $ docker port ssh.1 22
 ```

-To connect to the running container use:
+To connect to the running container use the following where "app-admin" is the default `SSH_USER` value.

 ```
 $ ssh -p {container-port} \